-A sense order is created with verticals and horizontal lines implying stability and strength.
-Diagonals are unbalanced and appear to be unstable but what they communicate is very dynamic yet precarious.
+A sense of order is created with vertical and horizontal lines, implying stability and strength.
+Diagonals are unbalanced and appear to be unstable.
+What they communicate is dynamic, yet precarious.
 They always appear to be falling over or not quite secure.
 This is what lends itself to a dramatic image.

 The easiest way to create diagonals is simply by tilting your camera.
-They are just slanted views of horizontals and verticals and can easily be created by the photographer.
+Slanted views of horizontals and verticals and can easily be created by the photographer.
 I find that a bit of tilt to my camera adds a little slant to the image and creates a perfect diagonal line.

 Try capturing a simple image like a car or skyscraper by tilting the camera forty five degrees and see the effect you create.
 What happens to the image?
 The car looks as if it is going fast while skyscraper appears to be reaching for the sky.
-This is created by simply turning your camera.
+This effect is created simply by simply turning your camera

-When shooting from high up from a bird’s eye view you can really create some stunning images.
-Look for lines, horizontal or vertical lines and then tilt the camera.
-The bird’s eye vantage allows you great leeway as there is no right way, no up or down as everything is two dimensional.
-Experiment with patterns and color and you will arrive at some dramatic compositions.
+When shooting from high up from a bird’s eye view, you can really create some stunning images.
+Look for lines then tilt the camera.
+The bird’s eye vantage allows you great leeway, as there is no right way, no up or down; everything is two dimensional.
+Experiment with patterns and color, and you will arrive at some dramatic compositions.

 I have always chosen diagonals as my favorite lines because they are so dynamic and add something to my images.
-Bottom line though as you learn digital photography is that you need to experiment and above all practice what you learn in order to master it.
+Bottom line though, as you learn digital photography, you need to experiment and practice what you learn in order to master it.
 Happy shooting!